 You’ve gotten it; I’ve gotten it.
 It’s almost impossible to use your email address online and not get spam.
 Spam first became a problem in the 1990s and has grown since.
 Spam emails now comprise 80-90% of all email on the internet.

 In 2003, congress passed the CAN-SPAM act, which set a set of rules for mass emailers to follow.
-While the act hasn’t been effective in decreasing spam, it has allowed ISPs to sue spammers.
+While the act hasn’t been as effective as desired in decreasing spam, it has allowed ISPs to sue spammers.

 From a spammer’s view, spam can be very effective.
 Spammers can send out hundreds of thousands of emails with a click of a button.
 If even 1 in a million buy their product, they’re making an easy profit.
 That’s the key to stopping spam.
 If people didn’t click on the link and buy the product, spammers wouldn’t have a reason to send spam email.